 Now, just because the Google Nest Audio is extremely similar to the Google Home doesn’t mean there aren’t differences between the two products.

-The first thing you’ll notice about Google’s new smart speaker is that it looks like it morphed from a Google Nest Mini.
+The first thing you’ll notice about Google’s 2020 smart speaker is that it looks like it morphed from a Google Nest Mini.
 You’ll find the same fabric covering all around it, and the same oblong curves.
 It’s almost like someone grabbed a Nest Mini and stretched it out like it was made of putty.

 However, unlike the Nest Mini, you don’t have two options for how this speaker gets placed in your home.
 With the Nest Mini, you can lay it flat on a table or mount it vertically on the wall with the built-in mounting hole.